Cray-HPE/docs-csm/install/deploy_final_ncn.md

 * [Next Topic](#next-topic)

 <a name="required-services"></a>

 ## 1. Required Services

 These services must be healthy before the reboot of the LiveCD can take place.
 If the health checks performed earlier in the install completed successfully \([Validate CSM Health](../operations/validate_csm_health.md)\), the following platform services will be healthy and ready for reboot of the LiveCD:

 * Utility Storage (Ceph)
 * `cray-bss`
 * `cray-dhcp-kea`
 * `cray-dns-unbound`
 * `cray-ipxe`
 * `cray-sls`
 * `cray-tftp`

 <a name="notice-of-danger"></a>

 ## 2. Notice of Danger

 > An administrator is **strongly encouraged** to be mindful of pitfalls during this segment of the CSM install.
 > The steps below do contain warnings themselves, but overall there are risks:
 >
-> - SSH will cease to work when the LiveCD reboots; the serial console will need to be used.
+> * SSH will cease to work when the LiveCD reboots; the serial console will need to be used.
 >
-> - Rebooting a remoteISO will dump all running changes on the PIT node; USBs are accessible after the install.
+> * Rebooting a remote ISO will dump all running changes on the PIT node; USBs are accessible after the install.
 >
-> - The NCN **will never wipe a USB device** during installation.
+> * The NCN **will never wipe a USB device** during installation.
 >
-> - Prior to shutting down the PIT, learning the CAN IP addresses of the other NCNs will be helpful if troubleshooting is required.
+> * Prior to shutting down the PIT node, learning the CAN IP addresses of the other NCNs will be helpful if
+>   troubleshooting is required.
 >
 > This procedure entails deactivating the LiveCD, meaning the LiveCD and all of its resources will be
 > **unavailable**.

 <a name="hand-off"></a>

 ## 3. Hand-Off

 The steps in this guide load hand-off data and reboot the LiveCD node.